Are bedding plants good for the garden?

 Bedding Plants require disproportionate amounts of energy to grow

 The issue here is not that bedding plants are bad for the environment.
-Rather that the production of bedding plants is an extremely controlled and intensively farmed process.
+Rather than the production of bedding plants is an extremely controlled and intensively farmed process.
 Much of the bedding produced is mostly for our aesthetic benefit, providing little if any benefit for pollinating insects.

 So it’s a balance, have some bedding by all means, but balance your bedding purchases with plants that do benefit pollinating insects.